DavidPankiewicz/data-wrangle-openstreetmaps-data/README.md

 ## The Dataset and Sourcing
 This dataset comes from the OpenStreetMap Foundation (OSM).
 (For more information on OSM, see [Wikipedia](https://en.wikipedia.org/wiki/OpenStreetMap) and the [OSM Wiki](http://wiki.openstreetmap.org/wiki/Main_Page)).

 My dataset contains location data on the northeast section of San Francisco (the portion of SF that I and many people are most familiar with).
-Roughly, the southern boundary is Cesar Chazvez St (the southern edge of the Mission) and the western boundary is the Presidio.
 Note the area inside the black rectangle on the map below:
 ![SFmap](http://i.imgur.com/weR1Hi9.png)

 The format of the data is OSM XML.
 The full dataset is ~ 130 MB, but a 10 MB sample of the data is available as `polk_sf_square.osm`.